jcapco/lnumber/README.md

 1. Download and save [`nauty`](http://pallini.di.uniroma1.it/) source files in the `./nauty` folder.
 1. Build all objects from the `nauty` makefile (if you are building with gcc).
 You can use the VS2008 project file, `./vs2008/nauty.vcproj` to build nauty with MSVC.
 There are no dependencies.
 1. `geng` has to be rebuilt
-in C++ with the flag `-D'PLUGIN="<path to this repo>/prunelaman.h"'` and linked with `lnumber`.
+in C++ with the flag `-D'PLUGIN="<path to this repo>/nauty/plugins/prunelaman.h"'` and linked with `lnumber`.
 It is also important to activate `openmp` when building, otherwise the program may still use multiple threads but there will be no speedup for parallel computing and multiple core computers will have roughly the same runtime as a single core one.
-    * If you build with gcc, you can build `geng` as follows (in the `geng` folder)
+    * If you build with gcc, you can build `geng` as follows (in the `nauty` folder)
     ```makefile
-    g++  -Wno-write-strings -std=c++98 -I./ -o geng -fopenmp -O3 -s \
+    g++  -Wno-write-strings -std=c++98 -I./ -I../ -o geng -fopenmp -O3 -s \
-      -mpopcnt -march=native -D'PLUGIN="<path to this repo>/prunelaman.h"' \
+      -mpopcnt -march=native -D'PLUGIN="./plugins/prunelaman.h"' -DMAXN=WORDSIZE \
-      -DMAXN=WORDSIZE -DWORDSIZE=32 geng.c gtoolsW.o nautyW1.o nautilW1.o \
+      -DWORDSIZE=32 geng.c gtoolsW.o nautyW1.o nautilW1.o naugraphW1.o schreier.o \
-      naugraphW1.o schreier.o naurng.o  -L. -lstdc++ -lm -llnumber \
-      -lgmpxx -lgomp -lgmp
+      naurng.o  -L. -L../lnumber -lstdc++ -lm -llnumber -lgmpxx -lgomp -lgmp
     ```
     * If you are using MSVC you can compile and link using the VS2008 project file `./vs2008/geng.vcproj`.
 You will need to link with `nauty` and `mpir`.
 For VS2008, these dependencies (`lib` and `dll`) in  the `./vs2008/lib/` and `./bin` folders.